Puggu-EX/EE350-TEP/TEP_InitialResearch.md

 - 100 Automated bots used
   - no gender
   - different predefined interests
-  - varrying DOB
+  - varying DOB
-- Uses secret algorithm to gather data (obv)
+- Uses secret algorithm to gather data (obvious)
 - Spoke to company execs
 - shares, likes, follows, what you watch
   - determined watch time as most important (only one needed)
-- app tracks watch time, skips, rewatch, etc
+- app tracks watch time, skips, rewatch, etc.
 - TikTok Experience
-  - suggested popular videos (wide varriety shown)
+  - suggested popular videos (wide variety shown)
-  - based on initial responses/exploration it'll reccomend you similar videos
+  - based on initial responses/exploration it'll recommend you similar videos
     - more niche with less views
 - Learned bots' interests in less than 2 hours (sometimes less than 40 minutes)
 - Guillaume Chaslot (Data scientist | Founder of Algotransparency)
   - On YT more than 70% of the views come from recommendation engine
     - On TT its 90+%
   - Similar to what we see on YT we see on TT
-  - Users get *rabbitholed* into a content spiral (echo chamber)
+  - Users get *rabbit-holed* into a content spiral (echo chamber)
   - Despite being given a `Not Interested` button on videos, the algorithm seems to follow its own understanding of the user over what the user says

 - **Investigation steps:**